 - Have you felt lonely today?

-- What was your favourite moment?
+- What was your favorite moment?

 - Something crazy happened to me today, let me tell you what happened.
 I was in the kitchen when….

-What stories do you read to your non verbal person?
+What stories do you read to your nonverbal person?

-When I recommended to parents to read Harry Potter to their non verbal teenager they expressed surprise and bewilderment.
+When I recommended to parents to read Harry Potter to their nonverbal teenager they expressed surprise and bewilderment.
 “But, he will not understand!” they would say.